shehai/Customer-Churn-Prediction-Project/README.md

 # Installation & Setup (Step-by-Step)

-Clone the Repository
+1. Clone the Repository
 git clone https://github.com/<your-username>/Customer-Churn-Prediction-Project.git
-cd Customer-Churn-Prediction-Project/churn_project

-Go to the project folder and open a terminal and create Virtual Environment python -m venv .venv
+2. Go to the project folder and open a terminal and create Virtual Environment python -m venv .venv

-Activate it:
+3. Activate it:

 macOS / Linux